 With more Australians swapping that wad of cash for digital payment methods such as credit cards and e-wallets, there’s an increasing pressure on small and medium businesses to follow suit and accept payments online.
-Data released from a 2016 survey by the Reserve Bank of Australia (RBA) shows that 52% of Australians made payments with cards as opposed to just 37% using cash.
-To put this in perspective, only 43% of payments were made via card in 2013.

 However, for many small and medium businesses, payments processing can be as much a challenge as it is an opportunity.
 This is because a merchant account is a prerequisite for payment processing, but it’s not always easy (or affordable) to get one.